CLEOsat-group/leosatpy/README.rst

 .. note::

     The program can detect and handle if the name of the folder does not corresponds to the observation date.
+    However, the difference in date should not exceed 7 days.
+For example, data observed on 2022-11-11 UTC might be located in a folder named 2022-11-10. <-- This is detected.

 It is also recommended to separate the raw calibration files from the science observation files and place them into separate folder.